Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 These consultations helped us to identify existing barriers and prioritize actions to remove and prevent barriers based on participants’ feedback.

-The FBCL sought out comments from a few accessibility experts in the field related to our planned initiatives and the design elements we should be considering for our public-facing documents.
-We have addressed some recommendations within the plan and others will be addressed by management throughout the implementation of the three-year plan.
+The FBCL sought out comments from accessibility experts in the field related to our planned initiatives and the design elements we should be considering for our public-facing documents.
+We have already addressed some recommendations within the plan and others will be addressed by management throughout the implementation of this three-year plan.
 As the FBCL continues to learn and evolve throughout the implementation of this plan, as will our publications and our tools to mitigate accessibility issues.

 Future Consultations

 The FBCL issued a self-identification survey to all employees early in 2023 that allowed individuals to identify as a person with disabilities, if applicable.
-This information is confidential and will be managed by the FBCL’s Human Resources division.
-Human Resources is planning to invite those that have identified as an individual with a disability to participate in accessibility team consultations.
-These consultations will help further the FBCL’s identification of barriers that exist and potential mitigation strategies.
+This survey is now completed upon initiation of employment by new employees, and employees are invited to update their self-identification at any time.
+This information is confidential and is managed by the FBCL’s Human Resources division.
+Human Resources has invited those that have identified as an individual with a disability to participate in accessibility team consultations and contribute to the development of this plan.
+These consultations will continue to help further the FBCL’s identification of barriers that exist and potential mitigation strategies.

 The FBCL will also consult with accessibility advocacy groups in Sarnia, Ontario, to discuss ways of improving accessibility for employees of the FBCL and the Canadian public it serves.